fdenoodt/UA-Artificial-Intelligence-Labs/06 machine learning/readme.md

-In this project, you will be using Pytorch, which is often used in practical applications of neural networks due to its efficiency and ease of use.
+In this project, you will be using PyTorch, which is often used in practical applications of neural networks due to its efficiency and ease of use.

 ## Installation